-- Intermediate glycemic index foods (GI 55-69) that cause an average rise in blood sugar.
+- Intermediate glycemic index foods (GI 55-69) cause an average rise in blood sugar.

-- Low glycemic index foods (GI 55 or below) that cause gradual rise in blood sugar.
+- Low glycemic index foods (GI 55 or below) cause a gradual rise in blood sugar.

 The Glycemic Index is calculated in two steps:

-Typically, any food consumed in whatever size produces 50gms of available carbohydrate.
+Typically, any food consumed in whatever size produces 50gms of available carbohydrates.
 Available carbohydrate is what can be easily digested, absorbed and metabolized by the body.
-These carbohydrates have a greater impact on the body than general carbohydrates, as carbohydrates in general can’t be digested or absorbed easily.
+These carbohydrates have a greater impact on the body than general carbohydrates, as carbohydrates, in general, can’t be digested or absorbed easily.
 Insoluble fibres are a kind of general carbohydrate.

-So, the available carbohydrates are equal to the amount of total carbohydrates; less the total amount of fibres.
+So, the available carbohydrates are equal to the number of total carbohydrates; less the total amount of fibres.